apahl/mol_frame/doc/README.md

+# Documentaion
-The documentation for this module can be build using sphinx by running `make html` in this dir.
-The module dir mol_frame has to be in the Python import path
+The documentation for this module can be found in the [_build/html](_build/html/index.html) subfolder.

+It can be build using sphinx by running `make html` in this dir.
-This can be achieved E.g. by one of the following methods
-1. Put the name of the package dir in a custom .pth file in Python's site-packages or dist-packages (that's how I do it as long as it is not yet a real package)
-2. Add the name of the dir to the PYTHONPATH variable
-3. Copy it directly to site-packages or dist-packages
+The module dir mol_frame has to be in the Python import path.